resurfaceio/network-sniffer/README.md

 ### Direct approach option
 This option allows you to run the GoReplay binary directly on your host machine.
 Choose this option if your host machine isn't running Linux.

+#### Install npcap (Windows only)
+By default, Windows doesn't support packet capture like Unix systems do.
+In order to perform this operation, a packet capture library like [npcap](https://nmap.org/npcap/) must be installed first.

 #### Download the network sniffer application
-- Download the tarball or binary file that corresponds to you system from the ~latest release~ [bin directory](https://github.com/resurfaceio/goreplay/tree/master/bin).
+- Download the tarball or binary file that corresponds to you system from the [bin directory](https://github.com/resurfaceio/goreplay/tree/master/bin).
 - Extract or install accordingly.

 #### Running the network sniffer application